thanthtetaung4/rt_in_one_weekend/LIGHTING_README.md

 3. If an intersection is found, the point is in shadow for that light
 4. Only ambient lighting contributes to shadowed areas

+## Scene and Lighting Management

+Lighting and material properties are managed centrally through the `t_scene` structure, which contains all lights, objects, and global settings for each scene.
+This ensures consistent lighting calculations and easy scene setup.

 ## Example Usage

 ### Setting up Materials